DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-07-05-templates.md

 ### Results

 We saw one user incorrectly apply a template, meaning a course showed the wrong fees.
-This may have been a symptom of the research as they didn’t spend too long checking their course information during the session.
+This may have been a symptom of the research as they did not spend too long checking their course information during the session.

 Follow-up ticket to look at template validation, warnings and QA: [BATSA-452](https://dfedigital.atlassian.net/browse/BATSA-452)